MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/nf-d3dkmdt-d3dkmdt_vppr_get_content_rotation.md

 ## -description

 A helper function that extracts the combined rotation that the user sees from the default display orientation from a given value of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff546700">D3DKMDT_VIDPN_PRESENT_PATH_ROTATION</a> enumeration.
 This value is effectively the sum of the offset angle and the angle that the Desktop Window Manager (DWM) has already rotated the primary clone path content.
-Only drivers that support path-independent rotation (DXGKDDI_INTERFACE_VERSION &gt;= DXGKDDI_INTERFACE_VERSION_WDDM1_3_PATH_INDEPENDENT_ROTATION) should call this function.
+Only drivers that support path-independent rotation (DXGKDDI_INTERFACE_VERSION >= DXGKDDI_INTERFACE_VERSION_WDDM1_3_PATH_INDEPENDENT_ROTATION) should call this function.

 ## -parameters